RD17/ambar/README.md

 **Notice**: Ambar requires Docker to run

-You can build Docker images by yourself or buy prebuilt Docker images for **$50** [here](https://ambar.cloud/pricing/).
+You can build Docker images by yourself

-* Installation instruction for prebuilt images: [here](https://ambar.cloud/docs/installation/)
 * Tutorial on how to build images from scratch see below

-If you want to see how Ambar works w/o installing it, try our [live demo](https://app.ambar.cloud/).
-No signup required.

 ## Building the images yourself